Eye Spy Nature in October

 The butterfly shown is a small copper, which is sometimes abundant on the heath, though our recorder Alf Smallbone reports he has recorded only a few this year.

-Categories: Eye Spy Nature
+Eye Spy Nature